tamiresco/InbrainLab/README.md

 • We found a high correlation with Layer 1 Percentage.
 How is the join distribution?
 • Lets segmentated the Development Aging DIfference in three groups.
 Layer 1 in each group show statistical significance (ANOVA, Kruskal)?
 • What are the Layer 1 stats for each group?

-### 4) Cortex Visualization

-Plots:
-• How much is thinning in the cortex?
-• How does our model perform in the cortex?
-• Which cortical structure thins the most in life?
-• How thick is Layer I in the cortex?
-• How thick is Layer IV in the cortex?
-• Which cortical structure thins the most in life?
-• How is an Atlas segmented?